STEF0245/CodeJam3/README.md

 You need to clone/copy this repository and just create a ".env" file.

-Add "TOKEN=<your bot token>" in the ".env" file (nothing else no spaces nor characters).
+Add "TOKEN={your bot token}" in the ".env" file (nothing else no spaces nor characters).

 Then run "npm install discord.js dotenv mathjs", wait a few seconds.

 And run "node bot.js"

-It should respond with "Logged in as <your bot name>".
+It should respond with "Logged in as {your bot name}".
 &nbsp;

 &nbsp;